nawabahmadreshi/documentation/README.md

 This is the documentation for the docs.
 It describes how the site works, what is supported, and best practices to make collaboration easier.

+For a sample file with the most common elements preloaded, see `_template.md`

 ## Editing procedure

 It is recommended to make changes on a new branch, and then submit a pull request to `master`.
 Ask for someone to thumb it up before merging.